Wrangler NFR Dates: December 2 - 11, 2021

 The Thomas & Mack Center has a limited number of accessible parking spaces available.
 Parking spaces are available on a first-come, first-served basis for each performance and a state-issued disabled placard or license plate is required to gain entrance (parking fee still applies).

 Drop Off Zone

 Guests needing special assistance and close access to the building entrances are welcome to be dropped off at the entrance to the Thomas & Mack Center.
-Elevators are available inside the main lobby of the Thomas and Mack Center; guests attending events at the Cox Pavilion will use these elevators as well.
+Elevators are available inside the main lobby of the Thomas & Mack Center; guests attending events at the Cox Pavilion will use these elevators as well.
 You will also find escalators outside the facility.
-Guests may also enter the 'Shoe by elevator or escalator.
+Guests may also enter The 'Shoe by elevator or escalator.

 Due to high traffic, the drop off zone will not be open for pick-ups.
 Guests must find an alternate location for pick-ups.
-If you need further assistance while at the facility please call (702) 895-3725.
+If you need further assistance while at the facility, please call (702) 895-3725.

 ADA seating is available for the Wrangler National Finals Rodeo for both season ticket holders and the general public.
-If you are a Wrangler NFR season ticket holder and are in need of ADA seating please contact the Las Vegas Events Ticket Office during the season ticket renewal period to discuss available options.
-You may contact the Las Vegas Events ticket office at email@example.com or (702) 260-8605.
+If you are a Wrangler NFR season ticket holder and are in need of ADA seating, please contact the Las Vegas Events Ticket Office during the season ticket renewal period to discuss available options.
+You may contact the Las Vegas Events ticket office at firstname.lastname@example.org or (702) 260-8605.